Ernest Bloch: Music

-The music of Bloch uses a variety of contemporary harmonic devices.
-These are enumerated in Vincent Persichetti's book Twentieth Century Harmony.
-According to Persichetti, these include the use of the Dorian mode and of harmony with extensive alterations in his Concerto Grosso No. 1, tone clusters in his Piano Sonata, the percussive use of harmony, as well as serial harmony, in his Piano Quintet No. 1.
+Concerto Grosso No. 1.
+His music uses a variety of contemporary harmonic devices.
+Some are enumerated in Vincent Persichetti's book Twentieth Century Harmony.
+According to Persichetti, these include the use of the Dorian mode and of harmony with extensive alterations in the first Concerto Grosso, tone clusters in his Piano Sonata, the percussive use of harmony, as well as serial harmony, in his Piano Quintet No. 1.

 Family

-Ernest Bloch and his wife Marguerite Schneider (1881–1963) had three children: Ivan, Suzanne and Lucienne.
+Ernest Bloch and his wife Marguerite Schneider had three children: Ivan, Suzanne and Lucienne.

 Ivan, born in 1905, became an engineer with the Bonneville Power Administration in Portland, Oregon.

 Suzanne Bloch, born in 1907, was a musician particularly interested in Renaissance music who taught harpsichord, lute and composition at the Juilliard School in New York.

 Lucienne Bloch, born in 1909, worked as Diego Rivera's chief photographer on the Rockefeller Center mural project, became friends with Rivera's wife, the artist Frida Kahlo, and took some key photos of Kahlo and the only photographs of Rivera's mural (which was destroyed because Lenin was depicted in it).

 Photography

 The Western Jewish History Center, of the Judah L. Magnes Museum, in Berkeley, California, has a small collection of photographs taken by Ernest Bloch which document his interest in photography.

 Bloch's photography was discovered by Eric B. Johnson in 1970.
 With the encouragement of Bloch's children, Johnson edited and printed hundreds of his photographs.

-Many of the photographs Bloch took—over 6,000 negatives and 2,000 prints many printed by Eric Johnson from the original negatives—are in the Ernest Bloch Archive at the Center for Creative Photography at the University of Arizona in Tucson along with photographs by the likes of Ansel Adams, Edward Weston and Richard Avedon.
+Many of the photographs Bloch took—over 6,000 negatives and 2,000 prints, many printed by Eric Johnson from the original negatives—are in the Ernest Bloch Archive at the Center for Creative Photography at the University of Arizona in Tucson along with photographs by the likes of Ansel Adams, Edward Weston and Richard Avedon.

 Some of the pictures that Bloch took in his Swiss residence are visible online.
 The snapshots have been donated to the Archivio audiovisivo di Capriasca e Val Colla by the Associazione ricerche musicali nella Svizzera italiana.